tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/manage.rst

 ============================
-Manage Amazon orders in Odoo
+Manage Amazon orders in CoquiAPPs
 ============================

 Synchronization of orders
 =========================

-Orders are automatically fetched from Amazon and synchronized in Odoo at regular intervals.
+Orders are automatically fetched from Amazon and synchronized in CoquiAPPs at regular intervals.
 The synchronization is based on the Amazon status: only orders whose status has changed since the last synchronization are fetched from Amazon.
 For **FBA** (Fulfilled by Amazon), only **Shipped** and **Canceled** orders are fetched.
 For **FBM** (Fulfilled by Merchant), the same is done for **Unshipped** and **Canceled** orders.
-For each synchronized order, a sales order and a customer are created in Odoo if they are not yet registered.
+For each synchronized order, a sales order and a customer are created in CoquiAPPs if they are not yet registered.

-When an order is canceled in Amazon and was already synchronized in Odoo, the corresponding sales order is automatically canceled in Odoo.
+When an order is canceled in Amazon and was already synchronized in CoquiAPPs, the corresponding sales order is automatically canceled in CoquiAPPs.

 .. note::
    To force the synchronization of an order whose status has not changed since the last